-Doing this method won’t produce what is technically a “true” essential oil, as steam distilling is required.
+As I mention in both my lavender oil and peppermint oil posts, this method won’t produce what is technically a “true” essential oil, as steam distilling is required.
 To make an authentic essential oil, you’d have to distil the grapefruit peel, capture the steam, and condense the steam into a liquid.
 This process requires heat, pressure, equipment and a lot of patience.
 To make true essential oils, you’ll need the proper equipment.

 Grapefruit oil benefits